jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 In Roger's words:

-> "If you dont feel comfortable asking (stupid) questions, pointing out problems, or making suggestions, then chances are the science will not be as good as it could be."
+> "If you don't feel comfortable asking (stupid) questions, pointing out problems, or making suggestions, then chances are the science will not be as good as it could be."

 {alt: "Charlie, the unclear leader says to Francis the frustrated informaticist: It's easy, jargon, jargon, jargon, does it make sense.
 Meanwhile Francis thinks to herself: he lost me at it's easy.", width: "100%", align: "middle"}